 Certification: Global Career Development Facilitator (GCDF), Certified Career Services Provider (CCSP)

 - National Career Development Association (NCDA) Outstanding Career Practitioner of the Year Award, 2007

 - National Academic Advising Association (NACADA) Region 1 Best of the Region Conference Presenter, 2008

 - NACADA Region 1 Academic Excellence in Advising Award, 2005

 Leadership and Affiliations

-- Certified Career Services Provider (CCSP) Advisory Council member for the National Career Development Association (begins 10/2016) Formerly known as the CDF Advisory Council.
+- Training & Education Council (TEC) member for the National Career Development Association (2016-2019) Formerly known as the CDF Advisory Council.

 - Past President, Maine Career Development Association (MCDA) 2004-05 and again 2013-15

 - Career and Academic Advising expert, National Academic Advising Association (NACADA) Consultants and Speakers Service

 - Member, Maine Career Development Association (MCDA)